Nissan Rasheen

 The Nissan Rasheen (日産・ラシーン, Nissan Rashīn) is a compact crossover SUV with four-wheel drive capabilities produced from November 1994 to August 2000 by Nissan.
 It is a five-seater with a rugged, quirky and angularly styled five-door body.

-A prototype was first shown at the October 1993 Tokyo Motor Show.
-The car's design was often compared with Eastern European cars in design, particularly the Wartburg 353, but is also reminiscent of Nissan's "Pike" cars (Be-1, Pao, Figaro, and S-Cargo).
+A prototype was first shown at the October 1993 Tokyo Motor Show in the same name.
+The car's design was often compared with Eastern European cars in design, particularly the Wartburg 353.

+It was the fifth series and the last of Nissan's "Pike" car designs (Be-1, Pao, Figaro, and S-Cargo).
 As for the Be-1 and Figaro, production of the Rasheen was carried out by contract manufacturer Takada Kogyo.
 It was exclusive to Nissan Japanese dealership network called Nissan Red Stage.
-By August 2000 production had come to a halt, amidst the restructuring following Carlos Ghosn's "Nissan Revival Plan", with a total production of 72,793 units.
-The model was replaced by Nissan X-Trail.
+By August 2000, production had come to a halt, amidst the restructuring following Carlos Ghosn's "Nissan Revival Plan", with a total production of 72,793 units.

 The Rasheen shared its platform with the Nissan Sunny (B14), adopting the derivative chassis code RB14.
 All models also carried an "N" (indicating four-wheel drive) and another letter to signify which engine was fitted, with "RFNB14" being the 1.5-litre model.
 Rasheen also used powertrain components from the Nissan Pulsar (N14) with four-wheel drive.

 The model was offered with three different inline-four gasoline engines.
-Originally it was only available with a 105 PS 1.5-liter GA15DE gasoline engine, the 125 PS 1.8-liter SR18DE engine was added to the lineup in January 1997, only available with the automatic transmission.
-After having been shown at the 1997 Tokyo Motor Show, the Rasheen Forza was added in July 1998, featuring a 2.0-liter SR20DE 145 PS engine.
+Originally, it was only available with a 105 PS 1.5-liter GA15DE gasoline engine, the 125 PS 1.8-liter SR18DE engine was added to the lineup in January 1997, only available with the automatic transmission.

+A facelift occurred in January 1997, it featured a redesigned front grille, and clear turn signal lenses on the front bumper.
+Dual airbags and ABS were made standard on all models.
+After having been shown at the 1997 Tokyo Motor Show, the Rasheen Forza was added in April 1998, featuring a 2.0-liter SR20DE 145 PS engine.

 The Rasheen had full-time four wheel drive, Nissan's ATTESA powertrain system.
 This is a viscous coupling that determines where to send torque based on traction situations.
 Anti-lock brakes were introduced September 1996 along with various trim packages introduced during the production period.